 "Rejoice in the Lord always.
 Again I will say, rejoice," Philippians 4'4.
-For those who believe Jesus there is indeed much to rejoice, give thanks and sing about.
+For those who believe Jesus there is indeed much to rejoice about.

 Believers sing!
 Especially so when they are gathered together.
 But who would sing in prison?

-These two travelling preachers found themselves imprisoned - unjustly.
-In spite of that they prayed and sang to God.
+Well, Paul and Silas did.
+When these two travelling preachers found themselves imprisoned they prayed and sang to God.
 Who would not pray, but sing?

-But their fervent faith sounded out in the dark, dank, no doubt dirty, probably pest-infested, prison in prayers and songs.
+However, their fervent prayers and hymns sounded out in the dark prison.
 Everyone heard them.
 And so did their heavenly Father!